WHERE DID THE OHIO VALLEY GIANTS COME FROM?

 Henge and earthwork complex in Mayburg Scotland that was the prototype of the henges in the Ohio Valley.

-Giant's henges in the British Isles are identical to those found in the Ohio Valley where large skeletons with identical skull types are found.
+henges in the British Isles are identical to those found in the Ohio Valley.
+Henge gateways were aligned to solar events.

 Henge located at Mounds State Park in Anderson is identical to those found in the British Isles.